wolfgangj/bone-lisp/README.md

 ## Quick Intro

-Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure), nor does it try hard to be compatible.
+Bone Lisp doesn't try to be an overly innovative Lisp (like e.g. Clojure), nor does it try hard to be compatible with tradition.
 I hope you'll like the few things Bone does different than traditional Lisps.

 One important piece of terminology is changed: